Jira tracker · Side-by-side review

 Planim

-Yes — weekly/monthly, click a block to edit description, time or issue
+Yes, weekly or monthly.
+Click a block to edit description, time, or issue

 Clockify